blockifywp/theme/README.md

 ### Template Parts

-Easily control the display of template parts on a per page level.
+Select which template parts are visible on a per page level.
 This reduces the amount of templates required by themes.

 ### Extras